AndydeCleyre/colorcodebot/README.rst

 Development & Deployment
 ------------------------

-The bot should run anywhere with Python, fontconfig, highlight_, ghostscript, either GraphicsMagick or ImageMagick, and the ability to install TensorFlow.
+The bot should run anywhere with Python, fontconfig, highlight_, Silicon_, and the ability to install TensorFlow.
 Or anywhere that can run a container image.

 Depending on your hardware, you may see faster syntax guessing (from guesslang_)